huderlem/contest-painting-effects/README.md

 # Contest Painting Effects

-This is an image processing library, written in Go, that perfectly recreates the Pokémon Contest painting effects found in Pokémon Emerald, Ruby, and Sapphire.
+This is a Go image processing library that perfectly recreates the Pokémon Contest painting effects found in Pokémon Emerald, Ruby, and Sapphire.
 The code is directly ported from the [pokeemerald](https://github.com/pret/pokeemerald/blob/master/src/image_processing_effects.c) project.

 Examples: